chazlarson/Media-Scripts/Plex/README.md

 RETAIN_TCM_OVERLAID_IMAGES=0                 # keep images that have the TCM overlay EXIF tag

 ## where-to-put-it
-USE_ASSET_NAMING=1                           # should grab-all-posters name images to match Kometa's Asset Directory requirements?
+USE_ASSET_NAMING=1                           # should grab_all_posters name images to match Kometa's Asset Directory requirements?
 USE_ASSET_FOLDERS=1                          # should those Kometa-Asset-Directory names use asset folders?
 USE_ASSET_SUBFOLDERS=0                       # create asset folders in subfolders ["Collections", "Other", or [0-9, A-Z]] ]
 ASSETS_BY_LIBRARIES=1                        # should those Kometa-Asset-Directory images be sorted into library folders?